melihkn/Computer-Vision/README.md

 ## Acknowledgments
 - TensorFlow, PyTorch, and Scikit-learn for providing deep learning and machine learning tools.
 - The datasets used in this project.

-For any questions or contributions, feel free to open an issue or a pull request!